nh0znoisung/Sokoban/README.md

 ![](Images/step2.png)

 ### Step 3
 In the process of moving in self-playing, we can undo and redo or restart a new game.
-We can control the player with 4-direction by some instructions below:
+We can control the player in 4-direction by some instructions below:
 + Click `Up arrow` or `W` to go **up**.
 + Click `Down arrow` or `S` to go **down**.
 + Click `Left arrow` or `A` to go **left**.